E. Marinella

-E. Marinella is an Italian necktie company founded by Eugenio Marinella in 1914 in Naples and is famous of having one of the best ties in the world.
-It's a small shop of just 20 square metres, a charming lounge offering real treasures of refinement and taste, opened in Naples in 1914 on one of the most beautiful seafronts in Italy, a promenade for Neapolitan high society.
+E. Marinella is an Italian maker of luxury accessories, known for its silk products such as neckties founded by Eugenio Marinella in 1914 in Naples in a small shop of just 20 square meters.

-It has standalone stores in Naples, Milan, Rome and Tokyo.
-The brand is also sold In New York at Bergdorf Goodman department store.
+The brand has standalone stores in Naples, Milan, Rome, London, Turin and Tokyo.
+The brand is also sold in New York at the Bergdorf Goodman Building.

 Each tie is handmade and unique.
+Today, the company is run by Eugenio's grandson, Maurizio Marinella, and his son, Alessandro Marinella.

 History

 In 1914 Eugenio Marinella decided to open a shop in Piazza Vittoria on Riviera di Chiaia, in Naples.
 Gradually, the boutique becomes a point of reference for elegance.
 In the 1980s the name Marinella began to land outside the Italian borders thanks to the President of the Republic Francesco Cossiga who took the habit of bringing a box containing five Marinella ties as a gift to the heads of state on his official visits.

 Eugenio and then Luigi Marinella personally went to England to choose the fabrics for their ties and shirts.
 The whole boutique in Naples was made by Eugenio Marinella with English materials, including the door jambs.

-Today, the company is run by Eugenio's grandson, Maurizio Marinella, and his son, Alessandro Marinella.
+E. Marinella ties were part of the ITEMS: Is Fashion Modern? exhibit at MoMA in New York from October 1, 2017–January 28, 2018.